digitranslab/jumpstart/docs/docs/marketplace/plugins/openai.md

 title: OpenAI
 ---

-ToolJet integrates with OpenAI to utilize its AI capabilities.
-This integration enables ToolJet to generate text based on user prompts, facilitate chat interactions, and create images tailored to specific inputs.
+JumpStart integrates with OpenAI to utilize its AI capabilities.
+This integration enables JumpStart to generate text based on user prompts, facilitate chat interactions, and create images tailored to specific inputs.

 :::note
 Before following this guide, it is assumed that you have already completed the process of **[Using Marketplace plugins](/docs/marketplace/marketplace-overview#using-marketplace-plugins)**.